UMM-CSci-3403-Fall-2018/lab-9-segment-file-system-client-two-mice/README.md

 ## Check your work by running your client by hand

 In addition to your unit tests, you can run your program "by hand" and see if the files you get back match the expected files.
-The `etc` folder in the repository has three files in it:
+The `aruba-test/etc` folder in the repository has three files in it:

 * `small.txt`